This rough draft generated by Otter.ai contains errors. If you would like to correct them please contact me.

 Nicola Amadora: It is.
 So it was so beautiful.
 Because I felt like I got an initiation that was to do was to Shakti it was to do with the feminine.
-The feminine is the snake and I had been afraid of snakes.
+The feminine is the snake and I have been afraid of snakes.
 Yeah.
 And she was the moment I just connected more and more.
-It was like, Ah, here we are.
-Where we won, we connected.
+It was like, Ah, here we are, where we want.
+We connected.
 Something opened like it was really powerful that opened in me and hasn’t left me ever since.

 Rick Archer: Yeah, based on your last sentence.
 I mean, I was gonna ask you so what did you take away from that experience?
 What kind of permanent effect do you feel that had on you?
 Maybe you could even just elaborate a little bit on that.

-Nicola Amadora: There opened in me a power and a connection to the earth.
-And a sense of like, oneness was all the result creation.
+Nicola Amadora: The open in me a power and connection to the earth.
+And a sense of like, oneness was all there was all creation.
 There was this this to this day, I can hear the animals speak to me.
 I can hear the plants.
 I can.
-I can center in the moment what his greatest fear.
+I can center in the moment where there’s greatest fear.

 Rick Archer: Yeah.
 Interesting.
 Well, I don’t want to disrupt the chronological story.